pluswerk/php-dev/docs/xdebug.md

 ## WEB:

-We recomand usage of a enable disable tool like [Xdebug helper](https://chrome.google.com/webstore/detail/xdebug-helper/eadndfjplgieldjbigjakmdgkmoaaaoc.)
+We recommend the usage of an enable-disable tool like [Xdebug helper](https://chrome.google.com/webstore/detail/xdebug-helper/eadndfjplgieldjbigjakmdgkmoaaaoc.)
+<br />hint: using the xdebug-helper also works for the xh-profiler, see [PHP Profiling](profiling.md) for more information

 ### Listening for PHP Debug Sessions: